 2. Flip websites or domain names

 If houses are physical real estate, then domain names and websites are digital real estate.
-And just like houses, you can flip them.
+And just like houses, you can flip them and make money online.

 Flipping websites or domain names is one of the easy ways to flip money.
 However, there’s some research involved to help make your flip more successful.

-Take Mark Levine, who made six figures in a year, flipping domains part-time.
+Take Mark Levine, who made six figures in a year, domain flipping part-time.
 When he buys a domain, he does so if he sees that it would be useful and has potential.

 Websites take a little more effort to flip than domains.
 You often need to build the website—and a following.
 Once a website is established, you can flip it for a profit.

-You’ll need to consider your skills, time available, and the market for flipping digital assets.
+You’ll need to consider your skills, the time you have available, and the market for flipping digital assets.
 Generally, a domain name flip is an easy way to flip money, while a website flip takes a lot more work upfront.

 3. Resell goods online